 - Progression over time in either intensity, duration, or volume of the work.
 But think not in terms of 6 weeks but rather 6 months.
 Long-term mobility improvements require patience.

 We can see now that there is a lot of nuance and consideration towards the incorporation of joint mobility work into your training routines.
-Much more than just saying “add these special best mobility exercises for 10 minutes at the end of your workout!”
+Much more than saying “just add these two exercises for 5 minutes at the end of your workout!”

-Just as with many other things, beware of the quick and easy solutions.
+Just as with many other things, beware of quick fixes.
+Great programs plan for patience and progression.

 How to Incorporate Joint Mobility Exercise into a Training Program